DirectMyFile/YamBot/README.md

-# PolyMorphic Bot
+# Polymorphic Bot

-An easy to use IRC bot written in dart.
+An easy to use IRC bot written in Dart.
 It is designed to be extensible and flexible through plugins.